tailsu/treepoem/README.rst

 ``barcode_types``
 -----------------

-This is a set of the ~100 names of the barcode types that the vendored version of BWIPP_ supports.
+This is a ``dict`` of the ~100 names of the barcode types that the vendored version of BWIPP_ supports; its keys are the encoder names and the corresponding values are a custom type with `type_code` and `description` as attributes.
 If you're looking for whether a specific type is supported, check here.

 The library is tested with these specific, common types: